ethanhyde/Fall22/Psych/Class notes.md

 - Thought to be associated w/ frontal lobes

 Episodic Buffer
-- "limitec capacity temp storage sys capable of integrating info from variety of sources"
+- "limited capacity temp storage sys capable of integrating info from variety of sources"
 - Controlled by CE
 - Feeds info into and retrieves info from LTS
 - Uses common "multidimentional" code